shanahdt/MUSI3310/_sources/syllabus.txt

 Texts
 -------
-The following texts are required and are available either at the UVa Bookstore (or, in the case of the score, through online seller):
+The following texts are required and are available either at the UVa Bookstore or the Copy Shop (or, in the case of the score, through online seller):

 Reader collecting summaries of theory material and assignments; J. Haydn, *Piano Sonatas*, Vol. 2.
+**The Reader is Only Available at The Copy Shop (5 Elliewood Ave)**

 **NOTE:** If you have difficulty locating material for this course, please let me know immediately by email.